Keith Harper (lawyer)

-Keith Michael Harper is an American attorney and diplomat who was the first Native American to ever receive the rank of a U.S. ambassador.
+Keith Michael Harper (born 1965) is an American attorney and diplomat who was the first Native American to ever receive the rank of a U.S. ambassador to the United Nations Human Rights Council.
 He is a member of the Cherokee Nation of Oklahoma and as a lawyer he is known for working on behalf of Native Americans.
 He was, from June 2014 to January 2017, the U.S. representative to the United Nations Human Rights Council in Geneva.

 Early life and education

 Although a member of the Cherokee Nation of Oklahoma, Harper did not grow up in Oklahoma, due to his father being in the military and posted elsewhere.
 Harper's forebears include David Rowe, an Assistant Principal Chief of the Cherokee Nation who was elected as a judge of the Northern Judicial Circuit shortly after the Civil War.

 Harper attended the University of California, Berkeley, where he graduated in 1990 with a B.A. in sociology and psychology.
-He then went to the New York University School of Law, where he graduated with a J.D. in the class of 1994.
+He then went to the New York University School of Law, where he graduated with a J.D. in the class of 1993.
 There he served as an editor on the New York University Journal of International Law and Politics.
 He was admitted to the New York bar the following year.